wangyu09/exkaldi/docs/contents/GmmHmm.md

 Sum GMM statistics files.

 **Args:**
-_statsFiles_: a string, list or tuple of mutiple file paths.
+_statsFiles_: a string, list or tuple of multiple file paths.
 _outFile_: output file path.
 **Return:**
 the path of accumulated file.